-Major reports released by the Bank, including the Annual Report and the Report on Trend and Progress of Banking in India are issued as supplements to this monthly publication.
+The Monetary Policy Statements and the major reports released by the Bank, viz. the Annual Report, Report on Trend and Progress of Banking in India and Financial Stability Report are issued as supplements to this monthly publication.
+The Monetary Policy Report is also published as part of the Bulletin.

-The weekly statistical supplement (WSS) to the Monthly RBI Bulletin is a premier high frequency data dissemination source and publishes information like major items of the RBI balance sheet, reserve position, consolidated balance sheet of scheduled commercial banks, monetary and financial market indicators and market borrowings of the Government.
+The weekly statistical supplement (WSS) to the Monthly RBI Bulletin is a high frequency data dissemination source and publishes information on the RBI balance sheet, reserve position, consolidated balance sheet of scheduled commercial banks, monetary and financial market indicators and market borrowings of the Government.
 The document is usually released in the evening of every Friday.